-Their obligation is to provide the necessary collateral at any given time to the CCP via the Member (if the account is Individual) or to the Member (if they form part of a Third-Party Account and the Member so requires).
+Their obligation is to provide the necessary collateral at any given time to the CCP via the Member (if the account is Individual) or to the Member (if they form part of a Third-Party Account).

 They must authorise the Member so that, in the event of breach of their obligations, the Member may close any unsettled transactions for the client's account.
 They must also authorise the CCP so that, in the event of breach of obligations by their Member, the CCP may transfer or close outstanding trades, as appropriate.
-In its contract with the Member, the Client must acknowledge that, in the event that it forms part of a Client Account, it is aware that its Member is the party responsible for calculating and managing the collateral
+In its contract with the Member, the Client must acknowledge that, in the event that it forms part of a Client Account, it is aware that its Member is the party responsible for calculating and managing the collateral that the Client must provide to the Member.